UVM students in a lab setting

 Summer Academy students enjoy the ease and convenience of a UVM Summer Dining Plan.

-Your main dining hall will be determined as we get closer, but most everyplace on campus is within a 10 minute walk.
+Your main dining hall will be determined as we get closer, but most everyplace on campus is within a ten-minute walk.
 You will have some retail points that can be used across campus at other locations and in the food stores.
-The dining plan included in your program fee grants you 3 meals per day, except check-in day and check-out.
+The dining plan included in your program fee grants you three meals per day, except check-in day and check-out.
 Check-in day there will be a BBQ mid-afternoon and check-out day breakfast will be available.
 Also included are a total of 40 Retail Points that students can use for other dining options across campus.

 FAQ